ae9is/amazon-reviews/migrations/README.md

 Foreign key constraints are used, along with bigint primary keys (instead of uuid/varchar).
 This could be changed to support sharding or to ease complex migrations.

 If you prefer, you may use the migrate tool instead of the shell scripts: https://github.com/golang-migrate/migrate

+In [docker-db-up.sh](/docker-db-up.sh), *.test.sql versions of files replace their *.sql counterparts for testing setup only.